 Developing The Right Treatment Plan for you

 At Vida Psychology we know how you feel.
-We have over 14 years experience helping mothers and dads just like you overcome their Postnatal depression so they can enjoy parenthood.
+We have over 17 years experience helping mothers and dads just like you with their Postnatal depression.
 We take the time to listen to how PND is impacting your life and your family.
 This empathic listening enables us to gain a deeper understanding of the origins of your PND, triggers, patterns and barriers keeping you stuck.
-This then assists us in developing a tailored treatment plan especially written for you to achieve your desired goals in therapy as effectively and efficiently as possible.
+This then assists us in developing a tailored treatment plan especially written for you.

-Stop wondering if you can enjoy motherhood, call us on 9328 3636 to make a time to speak to one of highly qualified Psychologists and discover you can!
+Call us on 9328 3636 to make a time to speak to one of our Psychologists.

 Reference: Deloitte Access Economics.
 The cost of perinatal depression in Australia.
 Report.
 Post and Antenatal Depression Association 2012.